Investigation: Doctor with checkered past allowed to practice, arrested again

 He was released from the conditions in 2009 after he filed a petition to be released from the 2004 terms.

-According to the affidavit from June 2019, the Folly Beach Police Department, the victims who were renting his beach house noticed Dr. Ball peeping through a hole in the wall which leads to a shower area that an 18-year-old person had recently used.
+According to the June 2019 affidavit from the Folly Beach Police Department, the victims who were renting his beach house noticed Dr. Ball peeping through a hole in the wall which led to a shower area that an 18-year-old person had recently used.

-The father and son staying at the beach house chased Dr. Ball from the home.
-When they caught him and questioned him about why he was underneath the residence, his initial response was “Oh, I’m the rat guy”, according to the affidavit.
-Mr. Ball was not authorized to be at the residence, nor did he notify the property manager Avocet properties, or the current renter of his presence, according to the report.
+The father and son who were staying at the beach house chased Dr. Ball from the home.
+When they caught him and questioned him about why he was underneath the residence, his initial response was “Oh, I’m the rat guy,” according to the affidavit.
+Dr. Ball was not authorized to be at the residence, nor did he notify the property manager Avocet properties, or the current renter of his presence, according to the report.